 Šmarjetna gora above Kranj

 Šmarjetna gora is a 646 meters high hill above Kranj which, despite the relatively low altitude, offers a wonderful 360° view.
-For the starting point, we set the capital of Slovenia (Ljubljana) and we will turn right.
+For the starting point of the horizon, we set the capital of Slovenia (Ljubljana) and we will turn right.

 During the journey through the horizon, a beautiful array of Slovenian hills and mountains is revealed.